harisreedhar/Portrait-Talker/README.md

 # Portrait-Talker

 Talking head animation

-(This project is still WIP.
-There are lot of TODOs)
+## Note: This project is not complete it is still WIP.

 ## Installation